-31 Including the in-front-of the meter and behind-the-meter renewable generation addition after consideration of the deactivation of existing fossil-fire units by 2040
+$^{^{35}}$ Including the in-front-of the meter and behind-the-meter renewable generation additionafter consideration of the deactivation of existing fossil-fire units by 2040 being retired.
+Without significant timely transmission expansion to provide access to renewable energy resource rich areas, the renewable energy cannot efficiently traverse New York State and be delivered to consumers.

-32 This report does not attempt to identify the resources needed to achieve full policy attainment.
+36 This report does not attempt to identify the resources needed to achieve full policy attainment.
+DRAFT - For Discussion Purposes Only